 Using an Event App to Maximize Virtual Sponsorship

-This one might seem obvious, but in a virtual setting there are several unique touch points that can turn into sponsorship opportunities.
+This one might seem obvious, but in an online setting there are several unique touch points that can turn into virtual event sponsorship opportunities.
 An event app can be your secret weapon to driving sponsorship revenue and value.
 Here are 15 more ways to keep (and maximize) your sponsorship revenue.

 Sponsor demo sessions: One of the best use cases of demo sessions came from one of our recent clients: Business Rules for Women.
 They got creative and added a virtual marketplace to their app where vendors could give live product demos — just like the QVC home shopping network.
 Attendees could tune in at any point during the event and interact face to face with vendors.
 To keep the excitement going all day, they promoted hourly giveaways.